6.2 The Process View

 that automates this process.
 The EntityGenerator

-class subclassed from EventGenerator
+class subclasses from EventGenerator

 and allows for a creation pattern to be specified.
 Figure 6.4 illustrates this relationship.